-4.7 Telescope Offsets
+4.9 Telescope Offsets

 The telescope control supports both relative and absolute offsets (described below).
-These can be applied in a number of ways including through the ZTV, with the XCAM terminal, and by the telescope operator.
-It is important to note that these control interfaces do not necessarily communicate with one another, which can lead to confusion regarding the current pointing state of the telescope.
+These can be applied in a number of ways including through the ZTV and by the telescope operator.
+It is important to note that the NIHTS and ZTV control interfaces do not necessarily communicate with one another, which can lead to confusion regarding the current pointing state of the telescope.
 The best way to recover from this is to zero the pointing by clearing the offsets and reacquire the target.

-- Relative: These offsets can be applied in the ZTV and XCAM terminal.
-These offsets are applied relative to the current pointing location and can be repeatedly applied to accumulate net offsets relative to a reference zero point, often the original target pointing.
-In the ZTV NIHTS tab, pressing the [Clear] button will return the telescope to its reference zero point position.
+- Relative: These offsets can be applied in the ZTV GUI using the hand paddle in the NIHTS Tab and are applied relative to the current pointing location.
+These offsets can be repeatedly applied to accumulate net offsets relative to a reference zero point, often the original target pointing.
+In the ZTV NIHTS Tab, pressing the [Clear] button will return the telescope to its reference zero point position.
 The [Absorb] button will define a new zero point at the current pointing.
-You can select the [Clear] and [Absorb] buttons in the ZTV or send offsets via the XCAM command line.
-Any cumulative offsets you've applied will continue to be applied to every new pointing until explicitly cleared by hitting [Clear]. - Absolute: These offsets are currently only available to the telescope operator.
+Any cumulative offsets you have applied will continue to be applied to every new pointing until explicitly cleared by hitting [Clear]. - Absolute: These offsets are currently only available to the telescope operator.
 Absolute offsets are applied relative to the pointing zero point.
 Repeatedly applying the same absolute offsets will not move the telescope.
 Whatever you have applied here will continue to be applied to every new pointing until explicitly cleared by hitting [Clear] in ZTV.
 To reset the pointing zero point to the current location, use the [Absorb] button in ZTV.

-4.8 Real Time Image Analysis
+4.10 Real Time Image Analysis

 Real time image analysis tools for the NIHTS spectral channel images (i.e. in the LOUI, not in ZTV) include image differencing, pixel dump, single column/row line profiles, and averaged column/row line cuts.
 There are four image display options: Current, Previous, Reference, and Diff.
 The Reference image is selected using the NIHTS menu on the image viewer toolbar.
-The difference image (Diff) is created by subtracting the reference image from the currently selected image - Current, Previous or Reference.
+The difference image (Diff) is created by subtracting the reference image from the currently selected image -

+Current, Previous or Reference.
 For example, if the Current image is displayed, then clicking Diff will display Current - Reference.
 Image analysis can be performed on any of the images.

-• Pixel Dump: This displays a text version of the pixel counts in a 9x9 region in the Pixel Dump tab.
+• Pixel Dump: This displays a text version of the pixel counts in a 9x9 region in the Pixel Dump Tab.
 This function is toggled on and off by placing the cursor in the image, and typing p.
 But, be warned: these are "sampled" values because of the under-sampling that LOUI does for image display, so the peak intensity of a star may not be correct, and similarly a bad column or other defect may escape notice.
-An example of the Pixel Dump tab is shown in Figure 15.
+An example of the Pixel Dump Tab is shown in Figure 20.